SPARC-FAIR-Codeathon/sparc-flow/README.md

 ### Running tutorials

-Guided tutorials have been developed describing how to use sparc-flow in different scenarios:
+Guided Jupyter Notebook tutorials have been developed describing how to use sparc-flow in different scenarios:

 <table>
 <thead>